lyn22333/2022_RL-GT_course_final_project/README.md

   You can change the parameters in run_ippo.py, run_mappo.py and run_cppo.py.
 Remember to create corresponding dir in './log' if you change the `log_dir`

+Make `use_beta=True` if you want to use Beta distribution instead of Gaussian distribution.